aerogear/aerogear.org/_posts/2014-11-06-aerogear-push-1.0.2-is-out.md

 ### Hello World Example

 The HelloWorld is a set of simple clients that show how to register a device with the UnifiedPush Server.
-On the Admin UI of the server you can use the _"Send Push"_ menu to send a message to the different applications, running on your phone.
+Using the Admin UI of the server you can use the _"Send Push"_ menu to send a message to the different applications, running on your phone.

 Check out the source code on [Github](https://github.com/aerogear/aerogear-push-helloworld/releases/latest).